quii/emacs.d/README.md

 ### Commandy-stuff

 Keyboard shortcuts like the ones above are just mapped to commands.
 You can invoke a command just by doing M+x and typing the name.
-Just like sublime's lovely thing
+Just like sublime's lovely thing.

+### Modes

+Mode is a bunch of keybindings and functions to be more productive when editing different kinds of files.
+Modes are either major or minor.
+Major would be something language specific like clojure and are usually set when you open a file (but you can use M+x to set the mode manually).

+Minor modes are useful for multiple file types.

+### Package manager, whooo!

+`M-x package-list-packages` Mark packages to install with `i` and then install with `x`.